Building Egocentric Procedural AI Assistant: Methods, Benchmarks, and Challenges: Primer On Egocentric Procedural AI Assistant

 \subsection{Related Work}

 Progressing research in these areas will play a key role in developing EgoProceAssist, as they offer rich opportunities for further innovation.
-Methods in these domains leverage proven computer vision and deep learning techniques, supporting robust and scalable improvement and deployment.
+Methods in these domains leverage proven computer vision and deep learning techniques, enabling robust, scalable improvement and deployment.